Vinicius-Santoro/42-formation-lvl2-9.philosophers/readmes/utils.md

 /**
  * It converts a string to an integer.
  *
- * @param string The string to be converted.
+ * @param string This is the string that we are going to convert to an integer.
  *
  * @return the integer value of the string.
  */